Shivanikanodia/Credit-Card-Fraud-Detection-System/README.md

 2. **Exploratory Data Analysis:**
 3. **Data Preprocessing and Feature Engineering:**
 4. **Model Selection, Model Building, Model Training and Model Evaluation:**
-5. **Model Deployement and Model Hosting on Docker:**
+5. **Model deployement and hosting on Docker:**
 ____

 **THE FOLLOWING ASSUMPTIONS HAVE BEEN MADE ON  DATA:**

 - I've assumed that transaction timestamps, Account IDs, and amounts are accurate.
 - Labels for “fraud” and “non-fraud” are correctly assigned.
-- Data from different Channels **POS Modes** are aligned by same AccountID.
+- Data from different Channels are aligned by same AccountID.
-- Model errors are random, not systematically biased toward certain user groups.
+- Model errors are random and not systematically biased toward certain user groups.
 - Real-time transactions reflect similar dynamics as training data.
 - No major policy or product changes occurred mid-dataset that affect fraud patterns.